 Standing orders can be a unique challenge for ATs that do not have a full-time job, are new to an area, or are new grads.
 Here are some suggestions to assist you:

 - Start building your network!

-- Reach out to other ATs in the area and ask for connection to local medical professionals
+- Reach out to other Athletic Trainers in the area and ask for connections to local medical professionals

 - Reach out to local orthopedic clinics.
 If they see a possible referral source, they may be willing to issue per diem standing orders

 - If you still live close to your alma mater, reach out to the team physician there.
 Chances are they are familiar with you and would be able to help.

 Go4 does not provide standing orders for athletic trainers.
 It is up to each individual AT to ensure that they are operating under proper oral or written protocols as required by their specific state.

 I already have standing orders through my employer.
 Do I still need to obtain standing orders?